Fellow CEOs, here’s why your employees are angry about being asked to return to the office

 Both of these responses represent a critical misstep executives are making around the world as circumstances improve from the pandemic: You can’t ignore the fact your employees may feel differently than you, or even each other, about the future of work.

 As a CEO, this is the time to consider how your experience may differ from that of your team.
-To make a sweeping decision for everyone at your company glosses over the reality that each and everyone one of us endured the pandemic in our own way, and we all figured out the set-up that worked best for us.
+To make a sweeping decision for everyone at your company glosses over the reality that each and every one of us endured the pandemic in our own way, and we all figured out the set-up that worked best for us.

 What’s clear is that our employees have been through a huge event.
 As their boss, it would be a mistake not to take a measured break and gather the lessons learned over the last momentous year.